Nursery Frequently Asked Questions

 The Nursery opens 20 minutes before each worship service and closes immediately after the last service.
 If our volunteers have not arrived yet, there may be a slight delay in which we ask that you wait with your children.

 Room assignments are based upon your child’s age, there are three rooms in our Nursery; Infants, Ones and Twos.

-Children less than two years of age will be promoted based on their developmental stage.
-Children three years of age and older and potty trained will be promoted in August on a yearly basis unless otherwise notified.
-It is the parent’s responsibility to inform the Nursery when your child has a birthday and they want them moved up to the next room (if under two).
+Children less than two years of age will be promoted in August on a yearly basis.
+Children three years of age and older and potty trained will be promoted in August on a yearly basis.
 Please contact the Nursery Director if you have any questions.

 How does Check-In Work?